ex0-tekk/Legend-of-SkyrimVR/README.md

 ---

-The SkyrimVR specific nVidia Control Panel settings I have provided are for better visual clarity for the Rift S, but they likely work fine with a range of other HMDs, do some research online and feel free to experiment with your own settings if these are not sufficient for your GPU.
+The SkyrimVR specific nVidia Control Panel settings I have provided are for better visual clarity for the Rift S, but they likely work fine with a range of other VR headsets, do some research online and feel free to experiment with your own settings if these are not sufficient for your GPU.

 ![SkyrimVR nVidia Settings 1 smaller](https://user-images.githubusercontent.com/78007822/162099592-df80d056-3604-4779-847d-ea3a36b6f6b8.png)
 ![SkyrimVR nVidia Settings 2 smaller](https://user-images.githubusercontent.com/78007822/162099809-bbbe5c6d-2871-4c45-a337-419a94ce8f6b.png)